gaurvimiglani/Retail-Sales-Dashboard/README.md

 ## 🚀 How to Run This Project

 -Clone the repository

 -Open Jupyter Notebook and run EDA steps

 -Open .pbix file in Power BI Desktop

 -Explore dashboard using slicers and filters

 ## 📌 Conclusion
--This project demonstrates how raw retail data can be transformed into meaningful business insights using data analysis and visualization techniques.
+This project demonstrates how raw retail data can be transformed into meaningful business insights using data analysis and visualization techniques.
--It helps businesses understand:
+It helps businesses understand:

 -What sells the most

 -Where profit is generated

 -How discounts impact business

 -Which regions need improvement

 ## 👩‍💻 Author